‘Baby India’ Bodycam Footage Shows Infant Rescued From Plastic Bag In Woods

 — Sky News (@SkyNews) June 25, 2019

 Similar cases don’t always have a happy ending.
 As The Inquisitr previously reported, last year, a newborn baby — also with its umbilical cord still attached — was discovered in a playground garage in New York.
-The man who found the body located it due to an odor coming from the yellow plastic bag that it was wrapped in near the Dutch Kills Playground in Queens
+The man who found the body located it due to an odor coming from the yellow plastic bag that it was wrapped in near the Dutch Kills Playground in Queens.

 The baby was believed to be deceased for at least six hours, maybe longer, and was reportedly still attached to his placenta.